municipioriogrande/blog/plugins/press-permit-core/readme.txt

 * Feature : Option to change exceptions handling to make post-specific blockages take priority over term-specific additions
 * Fixed : Media Upload by non-Editors stalled on "crunching" under some configurations
 * Fixed : Edit User Permissions screen labeled group Exceptions box as "Supplemental Roles"
-* Fixed : Support key expiration message was displayed incorrectly in some situations
+* Fixed : License key expiration message was displayed incorrectly in some situations

 = 2.1.46 - 24 July 2014 =
 * Feature : Option to keep non-editable posts visible in wp-admin (only if PP Collaborative Editing pack is NOT active).